-Not because of fear, or the inability to afford it, but by what I found to be a scurge on the industry, a “turn and burn” dive shop called XXXXX.
+Not because of fear, or the inability to afford it, but because of what I found to be a scourge on the industry, a “turn and burn” dive shop called XXXXXXXX.

-Actually, I’ve decided not to give them any air time at all.
-We will leave it at this…they were so horrible and put my life in danger that I have reported them to PADI and am taking further action against this shop.
+Actually, I’ve decided not to give them any airtime.
+We will leave it at this… They were so horrible and put my life in danger that I have reported them to PADI and am taking further action against this shop.
 They are a company that specializes in Manatee Snorkel tours with a little PADI Dive Shop on the side.

 Needless to say, the road here was a bit more challenging than it should have been.
 The proverbial road that is… not the unassuming Highway 27.